The Cambridge Security Initiative

 Successful applicants will usually have a GPA of well above the minimum 3.5 (or equivalent) requirement and are likely to be in the later stages of an undergraduate course, studying for a Master’s degree, PhD or have graduated and started their careers.
 However, it should be stressed that we look carefully at the whole application, not least where there may be good reasons for a modest GPA.

-All applicants who are accepted on to the programme will be asked to confirm that they have read, understood, and will abide by the ISI Health, Safety and Emergency Protocols and Codes of Conduct.
+All applicants who are accepted on to the programme will be asked to confirm that they have read, understood, and will abide by the CSi Terms and Conditions.

-• If you are currently enrolled in higher education, you will need to upload an academic transcript and an academic reference.
+• Students currently enrolled in higher education, will need to upload an academic transcript and an academic reference.

-• If you are a professional applicant, you will need to upload your CV and a professional reference.
+• Professional applicants will need to upload a CV and a professional reference.

-• A personal statement of 500 words or less, explaining why you would like to participate in ISI 2024 focusing on your professional or academic experiences and what you feel you will gain from the programme.
+• A personal statement of 500 words or fewer, explaining why the student would like to participate in ISI 2026, focusing on their professional or academic experiences and what they feel they will gain from the programme.

 • ISI research supervision proposal including the subject area, title, brief description, relevant work, and sources.